-How to Plan your Investments: 6 Things to Watch Out for Before Making an Investment
+How to Plan Your Investments: 6 Red Flags to Watch Out for Before Investing

 Before making an investment, watch out for these red flags.